EmersonPrado/vagrant-puppet-wildfly/README.md

 Enter "Runtime" tab
 > There should be server "Standalone Server"

+Enter "Configuration" tab
+Click on Subsystems -> JGroups -> View
+Find "tcpping" and click on "View"
+Your settings should be there

 Remember to close the session: Admin -> Logout -> Confirm

 ### Domain mode